hyperledger/fabric/docs/source/capabilities.rst

 Hyperledger Fabric implements a modular architecture to provide functional choice to network designers.
-Specific algorithms for identity, ordering (consensus) and encryption, for example, can be plugged in to any fabric network.
+Specific algorithms for identity, ordering (consensus) and encryption, for example, can be plugged in to any Hyperledger Fabric network.
 The result is a universal blockchain architecture that any industry or public domain can adopt, with the assurance that its networks will be interoperable across market, regulatory and geographic boundaries.
 By contrast, current alternatives to Hyperledger Fabric are largely partisan, constrained and industry-specific.

 ..
 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/